SovereignCloudStack/standards/Standards/scs-0100-w1-flavor-naming-implementation-testing.md

 ## Implementation Notes

-Every flavor whose name starts with `scs-` must conform with the naming scheme laid down in the standard.
+Every flavor whose name starts with `SCS-` must conform with the naming scheme laid down in the standard.

 ### Operational Tooling